 Highlight what sets you apart from alternatives.
-Emphasise the benefits and solutions you offer that align with their specific needs and goals.
+Emphasize the benefits and solutions you offer that align with their specific needs and goals.

 4. Articulate your unique selling proposition (USP)

 Clearly define and communicate what sets your product or service apart.
-Selling examples include using case studies to support your value proposition or helping businesses minimise downtime.
+Selling examples include using case studies to support your value proposition or helping businesses minimize downtime.